TauferLab/ANACIN-X/README.md

 * Event Graph Construction: We convert each execution's traces into a graph-structured model of the interprocess communication that took place during the execution.
   * Provide reference to dumpi_to_graph
 * Event Graph Analysis: We implement workflows for identifying root causes of non-deterministic behavior.
 * Communication Pattern Generator: We implement some respresentative sample MPI point-to-point, non-deterministic communication patterns for illustrating the value of Tracing, Event Graph Construction, and Event Graph Analysis in the process of debugging non-determinism.
-* Need to provide reference to explain communication patterns here.
+For more information about the communication patterns in question, please see the most recent publication in the publications section of this document.

 ## Installation

+If you're running your version of the project on an instance of the [Jetstream cloud computer](https://jetstream-cloud.org), use the image "Ubuntu20_04_Anacin-X" and skip ahead to the subsection below about installing ANACIN-X.  Otherwise, continue reading here to ensure all dependencies are installed.

 If you haven't already, you'll need to install the Spack and Conda package managers.